 Recommended daily allowance or recommended dietary allowance (RDA): The average daily dietary nutrient intake level sufficient to meet the nutrient requirement of nearly all (97 to 98 percent) healthy individuals in a particular life stage and gender group.
 This is two standard deviations above the EAR.

-To be clear, more scientific evidence is required to establish an EAR and RDA level than needed to establish an AI.
+To be clear, more scientific evidence is required to establish EAR and RDA levels than to establish an AI level.
 When there is not sufficient scientific evidence, an AI is set based on how much of a nutrient the generally healthy population typically consumes.
 Also, while many people think it is important to reach the RDA daily, in actuality many people would be fine consuming less than this.
 Thus, while aiming for the RDA is generally advisable, it is also generally not overly important to ensure you hit it every single day.

 The graph below gives a visual representation of EAR, RDA, and TUL.
 AI, being an estimate, cannot be appropriately placed in any specific location on this graph.
 The “Safe Intake Range” can vary in size between different nutrients; some will have a narrower window of safe intake while some will have a wider window.